Skip to Main Content (Press Enter)

 Reviews

-Praise for Everything We Never Had By Randy Ribay:
+Praise for Everything We Never Had by Randy Ribay:

-2024 National Book Awards Young People’s Literature Longlist
+Longlisted for the 2024 National Book Award for Young People’s Literature

 ★ “[An] emotionally resonant tale…Compact storytelling richly layered with Filipino American culture and history provides the backdrop for each father-son relationship as the Maghabols confront personal and familial expectations in both past and present narratives.” —Publishers Weekly, starred review

 ★ "Told in alternating viewpoints, this strongly characterized novel covers the boys’ struggles with identity against the backdrop of changes in American society.
-The many heartwarming and heartbreaking moments offer deep insights into intergenerational patterns and how one’s life experiences and upbringing affect parenting and relationships….A powerful and moving family saga." —Kirkus Reviews, starred review
+The many heartwarming and heartbreaking moments offer deep insights into intergenerational patterns and how one’s life experiences and upbringing affect parenting and relationships…A powerful and moving family saga." —Kirkus Reviews, starred review

 ★ “Entwined and exquisite like a taut braid, the narrative expertly weaves the lives of these fathers and sons into a powerful family drama centered on one family's Filipino American experience.
 Even more impressive than Ribay’s ability to balance four separate point-of-view characters is the way the story immerses the reader in each character’s time period…Ribay vividly and honestly brings these settings to life so the reader can better understand how the characters’ worlds shape them.” —Booklist, starred review